-In this paper, we aim to answer the following question: \textit{Can we improve the performance of decentralized learning on heterogeneous data in terms of test accuracy as well as communication efficiency?} We put forward an orthogonal direction of enhancing the local training at each agent to positively impact the global model generalization.
-We propose that seeking a flatter loss landscape during training can alleviate the issue of local over-fitting, a common concern in decentralized learning scenarios with non-IID data.
-To achieve this, we propose SADDLe, a set of sharpness-aware decentralized deep learning algorithms.
-SADDLe improves generalization by simultaneously minimizing the loss value and the sharpness through gradient perturbation.
-This is enabled by utilizing Sharpness-Aware Minimization (SAM) \cite{sam} to seek parameters that lie in neighborhoods with uniformly low loss values.
-Further, in the presence of communication compression, we find that SAM leads to lower compression error, along with enhanced robustness to compression error.
-Leveraging this, we demonstrate that SADDLe can be used in synergy with existing decentralized learning algorithms for non-IID data to attain better generalization and reduce the accuracy drop incurred due to compression.
+To that effect, we demonstrate that SADDLe can be used in synergy with existing decentralized learning algorithms for non-IID data to attain better generalization and reduce the accuracy drop incurred due to compression.
 Specifically, we present two versions of our approach: Q-SADDLe, which incorporates a Quasi Global Momentum (QGM) buffer \cite{qgm}, and N-SADDLe, which utilizes cross-gradient information \cite{ngm}.
 Figure \ref{fig:lossvisual} presents a visualization of the loss landscape \cite{visualizeloss} for QGM, Q-SADDLe, and their compressed counterparts.
 Clearly, Q-SADDLe has a much smoother loss landscape, resulting in better generalization and minimal performance loss due to communication compression.
 Our detailed theoretical analysis highlights that the convergence rate of Q-SADDLe matches the well-known best result in decentralized learning \cite{dpsgd}.
 We also conduct extensive experiments to establish that Q-SADDLe and N-SADDLe achieve better accuracy than state-of-the-art decentralized algorithms \cite{qgm,ngm}, with a minimal accuracy drop due to communication compression.